-Three rhino poachers have been successfully convicted and sentenced at the Skukuza Regional Court on charges related to rhino poaching in the Kruger National Park (KNP).
+Three rhino poachers in South Africa have been successfully convicted and sentenced at the Skukuza Regional Court on charges related to rhino poaching in the Kruger National Park (KNP).

 Jeffrey Mathebula was arrested in 2015 and convicted of trespassing in a national park.
 He was this last week fined R10 000.00 or two years imprisonment of which half is suspended for five years.

 His counterpart, Adolph Ndlovu was convicted for trespassing, being in possession of an unlicensed firearm, unlicensed ammunition, and being in the possession of a firearm with the intent to commit a crime.
 He was sentenced to 10 years imprisonment.